tardate/LittleCodingKata/ruby/odd-sum-epic/README.md

 So what is one to do?
 I've never found a better solution than simply to ask more questions!
 It is easy.
 There is no general rule for whether words should trump examples or vice versa.

+In the following sections I put ChatGPT and Deepseek to the test, compare their solutions with others I have seen posted.

+### The TLDR

+* In general, generative AIs can easily stumble over poorly expressed requirements, so care is required.
+    * Deepseek is actually quite good at identifying ambiguity and internal-contradictions in the prompt (requirements) it is given, even without explicit instruction.
+It will surface these issues in its response.
+    * ChatGPT is particularly bad at dealing with these issues, even when instructed to ask for clarifications
+* None of the AI solutions (or other's I've seen posted) reproduce the example results included in the problem statement.
+All prefer to go with the written requirement instead and ignore the contradictory example.
+* I present a solution that does produce results matching the examples
+    * It required a number of additional assumptions, all worthy of additional clarification
+    * So if this was a real-world coding problem, I would say we are far from done yet!

+In summary, there are two clear lessons I take away from this most interesting exercise:

+* There is no substitute (yet) for human conversations to clarify and refine requirements
+* But AI can code the solution and get you to optimal implementations with minimal effort ... once the requirement is clearly understood

+Ah, the lost art of requirements analysis!

 ### AI On the Job

 I wonder how AI handles this common human confusion?